Infosim/advanced_weathermap_handling/README.md

 ## Overview
 This repository contains two python scripts for advanced Weather Map management in StableNet® that are presented in [this webinar](https://www.youtube.com/watch?v=Fks-zHKjROc) on YouTube.
+The scripts rely on the StableNet® REST API.
-The scripts were originally written as Jupyter notebooks, but we also provide pure python files, which have been generated automatically from the Jupyter notebooks.
+They were originally written as Jupyter notebooks, but we also provide pure python files, which have been generated automatically from the Jupyter notebooks.

 ## Weather Map Transfer
 The only non-trivial part for transferring a Weather Map from one StableNet server to another one via REST API (and thus,